 Lawsuits and bankruptcy or liquidation is the most expensive option for businesses, especially small businesses.
-A legal action can guarantee recovery.
-Although you are not guaranteed a full recovery as the company may have other creditors who have superior priority than you (e.g. banks).
+A legal action can guarantee recovery, although not a full recovery as the company may have other creditors who have superior priority than you (e.g. banks).

 Whatever Option You Choose, Seek Professional Advice

-All three options have their benefits, but also their disadvantages, especially in terms of cost and the effectiveness of credit recovery activities.
+All three options have their benefits — and their disadvantages — especially in terms of cost and the effectiveness.
 As a business, you can use all three options.
-But before proceeding, it is best to go through each option with the help of a professional who has both legal and financial knowledge and who can help you properly weigh your options for an improved debt recovery system.
+But before proceeding, it is best to go through each option with the help of a professional who has both legal and financial knowledge.
+A professional can also help you properly weigh your options for an improved debt recovery system.

 Liam White joined the Slater Byrne Recoveries team in early 2013.
 He has worked across the credit & dispute resolution industry for a number of years.
 He is currently working in a Marketing/Head of Sales capacity at Slater Byrne Recoveries.